-- 1. As of June 30, 2018. - 2.
-Without capitalizations and tenant fit-outs, as of June 30, 2018. - 3.
-The figure represents building rights in sqm. - 4.
-The figures presented refer to the current zoning plan in respect of the land.
+- 1. As of September 30, 2018. - 2.
+Without capitalizations and tenant fit-outs, as of September 30, 2018. - 3.
+The figure represents building rights in sqm.

+- 4. The figures presented refer to the current zoning plan in respect of the land.
 As of the Report Release Date, the Group is promoting a zoning plan for additional office and residential rights.
-In May 2018, the Local Committee

-- approved the deposit of a zoning plan for additional employment and hotel areas in the total scope of approx. 24 thousand sqm (gross), and an aboveground permit has been received. - 5.
-In October 2017, the District Committee's approval was received for the publication of a plan to validate an increase of rights for the construction of the fourth tower and the expansion of the mall, in a total area of approx. 150,000 sqm, which represents an increase of approx. 80,000 sqm in building rights, and as of the Report Release Date, the zoning plan has been validated. - 6.
-Includes additional land (approx. 27,000 sqm of marketable space) originally purchased in the framework of an ILA tender, which was part of the Holon HaManor land. - 7.
+In May 2018, the Local Committee approved the deposit of a zoning plan for additional employment and hotel areas in the total scope of approx. 24 thousand sqm (gross), and an aboveground permit has been received. - 5.
+In October 2017, the District Committee's approval was received for the publication of a plan to validate an increase of rights for the construction of the fourth tower and the expansion of the mall, in a total area of approx. 150,000 sqm, which represents an increase of approx. 80,000 sqm in building rights, and as of the Report Release Date, the zoning plan has been published and validated. - 6.
+Includes additional land (approx. 27,000 sqm of marketable space) originally purchased in the framework of an ILA tender, which was part of the Holon HaManor land.
+The Company is acting for consolidation of the parcels which will increase the building rights by approx. 30 thousand sqm. - 7.
 The data presented relate to the existing zoning plan on the land.
 The Company is in the process of increasing the building rights in the project by approx. 33,000 sqm (above and below ground). - 8.
-The certificate of completion was received in July 2018.
-Occupancy to begin in October 2018. - 9.
-The Group is in the process of increasing the building rights in the project to 28,000 sqm. - 10.
-The building rights were purchased in the framework of the purchase of the income-producing property in May 2018. - 11.
+The Group is in the process of increasing the building rights in the project to 28,000 sqm. - The building rights were purchased in the framework of the purchase of the income-producing property in May 2018. - 10.
 The data presented relate to the existing zoning plan on the land.
-The Group is in the process of increasing the building rights in the project to 150,000 sqm. - 12.
+The Group is in the process of increasing the building rights in the project to 150,000 sqm. - 11.
 Completion of the western façade in the project in Q4/2018 and completion of the construction in 2019.